-To meet legislative requirements Agencies must:
+To meet legislative requirements, Agencies must:

-Capture and manage records of their web resources over time, until disposed of in accordance with the Archives Act (1983).
-The Archives Office of Tasmania has developed Guidelines for Managing Records of Web Sites and Web Pages that will
+1. Capture and manage records of their web resources over time, until disposed of in accordance with the Archives Act (1983).
+The Office of the State Archivist is developing new advice for management of web sites.
+As an interim measure, continue to use Guideline 15: Recordkeeping Strategies for Managing Records of Web Sites and Web Pages.

-- provide advice to agencies to enable them to put in place internal mechanisms for managing records of web content. - 2.
-Deposit copies of all electronic publications in the Stable Tasmanian Open Repository Service (STORS) to fulfill the legal deposit obligations under the Libraries Act 1984.
-STORS is also an approved repository for publications that are identified for permanent retention in the Archives Office of Tasmania Disposal Schedule for Common Administrative Functions DA No 2157. - 3.
-Notify the State Library of Tasmania of major additions or changes to the presentation or content of their websites so that they can be captured for 'Our Digital Island', the tool used to preserve Tasmanian websites to both ensure access to this cultural information for future generations and comply with legal deposit requirements for websites.
+- 2. Deposit copies of all electronic publications in the National eDeposit (NED) service to fulfill the legal deposit obligations under the Libraries Act 1984.
+NED is also an approved repository for publications that are identified for permanent retention in the Office of the State Archivist's Disposal Schedules including the Disposal Schedule for Common Administrative Functions (DA No 2157). - 3.
+Notify Libraries Tasmania of pending major additions or changes to the presentation or content of Agency website/s, and request capture of the old website/s before the changes are implemented.
+Libraries Tasmania maintains preservation copies of Tasmanian websites to ensure access to this cultural information for future generations and facilitate compliance with legal deposit requirements.